Scholarships and Travel Abroad Opportunities

 “The MSP program also allowed me to do things that I never thought I would, such as studying abroad in Italy.
 This was an amazing experience, and not only impacted my education, but my worldview as well.
 The program also helped with other school expenses, such as books and tuition, and made school more affordable.” ~ Erika Green, Social Welfare

-The KU Multicultural Scholars Program has been privileged to secure the support and commitment from donors who have been and continue to be strong advocates for KU-MSP.
-Without their support, we would not be positioned to provide the scholarship support that is so vitally important for our scholars.
-The following scholarships are highlighted to illustrate the wide variety of support that strengthens the KU-MSP.
-The identified scholarships may be designated by the donor for a specific purpose or program, while others are delegated to generally support the overall goals of KU-MSP.
+The KU Multicultural Scholars Program has been privileged to secure the support and commitment from donors who have been and continue to be strong advocates for KU MSP.
+Without their support, we would not be in the position to provide the scholarship support that is so vitally important for our scholars.
+The following scholarships are highlighted to illustrate the wide variety of support that strengthens the KU MSP.
+The identified scholarships may be designated by the donor for a specific purpose or program, while others are delegated to generally support the overall goals of KU MSP.

 Dr. J Arnold Webb Multicultural Endowed Scholarship

-Dr. Webb's career in education included positions as a teacher and as an administrator in the public schools of Madison, Wisconsin; Kansas City, Missouri, Kansas City, Kansas; and Cambridge, Massachusetts is now retired.
+Dr. Webb's career in education included positions as a teacher and as an administrator in the public schools of Madison, Wisconsin; Kansas City, Missouri; Kansas City, Kansas; and Cambridge, Massachusetts, and is now retired.
 Funds are used to provide scholarships to undergraduate scholars participating in the University of Kansas Multicultural Scholars Program.

 The Megan E. Taylor Memorial Scholarship Fund

-The memory of a Kansas high school student who loved music, dance and Spanish was established by her parents, William and Marilyn Taylor of Overland Park, Kansas.
+Honoring the memory of a Kansas high school student who loved music, dance and Spanish the Megan E. Taylor Memorial Scholarship Fund was established by her parents, William and Marilyn Taylor of Overland Park, Kansas.

-Megan was 17 years old and touring in Europe in 1992 with a Shawnee Mission South High School band and tragically died after suffering a head injury in a bicycle accident in Germany.
+Megan was 17 years old and touring in Europe in 1992 with her Shawnee Mission South High School band when she tragically died after suffering a head injury in a bicycle accident in Germany.
 Megan was an outstanding student and an accomplished flute player.
-Her family and friends love and admiration continues to endure and touch the lives of so many in her memory.
+Her family and friends love and admiration for her, continues to endure and touch the lives of so many in her memory.

 Tanaka-Miller MSP Scholarship